We tend to underestimate balance board benefits and the challenge involved in using a balance board.

-Some people steer clear of balance board exercises because they think they’re too uncoordinated to do them.
-The reality is that anyone can participate in balance board training.
-In fact, when done regularly this form of exercise will quickly improve your balance.
+The irony is that some people steer clear of balance board workouts because they think they’re too uncoordinated to do them.
+The reality is that almost anyone can participate in balance board training.
+In fact, when done regularly, it will quickly improve your balance.

 You can start with basic easy-to-do exercises, progressing to more challenging moves as your skills improve.
 The type of board you choose will also affect how easy or difficult it is to use.
-The easiest board to use is the rocker board which tilts back and forth only.
+The most straightforward board to use is the rocker board which tilts back and forth only.

 Targets the core

-The core, or trunk, is made up of overlapping muscles which start at the lower neck and extend to the shoulders, the middle and lower back, and include the abdominals and hips.
+The core, or trunk, comprises overlapping muscles which start at the lower neck and extend to the shoulders, the middle and lower back, and include the abdominals and hips.
 Along with supporting the torso, this network of muscles stabilizes the spinal column.

 Every movement we make is dependant on the strength and stability of our core.
 When using a balance board, your trunk will be continuously challenged as you make minor adjustments to maintain an upright position.
 These movements strengthen the trunk’s stabilizing muscles.

 Balance board training engages the so-called small stabilizer muscles.
 These are the muscles that support our main muscle groups, and they’re not usually employed when doing day-to-day activities or most forms of exercise.
 When exercising on a balance board, these more minor muscles contract, helping us to balance.
 During this process, our larger muscles work to keep us stable.

 Studies have shown that along with improving muscular strength, balance board training can also address muscular imbalances.
 This makes it excellent for people whose body is stronger on one side than the other, which is most of us.